 It will help you declutter their tables, which will eventually lead to a clearer thinking pattern for them and a more professional looking office for you.

-If you’re starting up a setup and you don’t have individual cubicles for people to work in, you might consider stashing all the excess dividers, desks and chairs away for the time being.
+If you’re starting a setup and you don’t have individual cubicles for people to work in, you might consider stashing all the excess dividers, desks and chairs away for the time being.
 The least the clutter, the cleaner space will look, and as a result, you’re likely to feel better about your workspace.

 Also, try to own minimum furniture and don’t keep buying unnecessary things that you won’t need to put up in your workplace.

-2. Get A Nice Reception
+2. Get a Nice Reception

 Even the best-designed office is going to look unprofessional if there is no one sitting at a desk with a polite smile, greeting your clients, wishing them a great day and tending to them.